Immigrate to British Columbia – British Columbia Provincial Nominee Program

 • While applying for the BC PNP skilled worker category, the candidate must prove that they possess enough funds and can support their living expenses.

-British Columbia Provincial Nominee Program Healthcare Professionals
+British Columbia Provincial Nominee Program: Healthcare Professionals

 The British Columbia Provincial Nominee Program Healthcare Professional sub-category is open for individuals who work in any of the following occupations: